duranserkan/DRN-Project/README.md

 > 4D comes from David Allen's 4d model. +E is my personal addition to it.
 Escalation is your friend.
 Inform others and ask their opinions whenever you are not sure what to do.
 ### Time Management
 * Small things add up then become big thing.
 Do it while they are small and avoid stress.
-* Don't micro manage delegate whenever possible.
+* Don't micromanage delegate whenever possible.
   * Delegation requires shared understanding.
 It is not fire and forget process.
 Guide and track results when needed
 * Don't over optimize.
 Good enough is better than excellent.
 ### Quality Management
 * Follow best practices and solutions.
 Don't reinvent the wheel
 * Denormalize when needed.
 Understand how it works.
 Don't follow rules blindly.
-  * You can accomplish things that considered not possible if you understanding how things works.
+  * You can accomplish things that considered not possible if you understand how things works.
   * Understand concepts and how they relate with each other.
 * Prefer quality over quantity.
 * Always test before deliver.